Bourbon Glazed Ham

 I was able to find a spiral-cut, smoked, eight-pound ham for just under $2 a pound at my local big box store.
 Depending on the time of year, grocery stores offer similar discounts.

-The best part about bourbon brown sugar glazed ham is it can be cooked ahead of time the old-fashioned way or slow-cooked.
+The best part about glazed ham is it can be cooked ahead of time the old-fashioned way in the oven, or in the slow cooker, and then glazed the following day.

 Then when it’s almost time to bring it out for dinner, you can add on the bourbon and brown sugar glaze for a ham and finish cooking it in the oven in under 30 minutes.